 Differences between the certified EIR to the proposed Addendum is that previously the site was to be developed across three phases, and the existing barn will now be used as an agricultural shop building instead of as a packing shed, and not used in support of any of the Packing House Project activities.
-The Project will now include the development of new offices and a packing building, over seven phases.
+The Project will now include the development of new offices and a packing building, over six phases.
 These phases as well as the parcels the Project will be developed on can be seen in Figures 2-1 and 2-2.
 The conversion of the barn on the adjacent parcel to an agricultural shop building will be conducted as an activity distinct and separate from the development of the Packing House Project, but is included in the Project for environmental assessment purposes.
-Additionally, the amount of truck trips has been reduced from 817 vehicle trips per day to 153 vehicle trips per day.
-A new water well, along with water filtration, treatment and disposal facilities will be constructed if necessary, as required by the State under California Health and Safety Code Section 116275(h).
-This new water well will be subject to its own environmental review process.
+Additionally, the amount of truck trips has been reduced from 817 vehicle trips per day to 306 vehicle trips per day.

-As previously mentioned, the proposed modified Project will be developed over seven phases.
+As previously mentioned, the proposed modified Project will be developed over six phases.